shimonpi/AppliedCFD_Tutorials/Tutorial_3/README.md

 \mu_t = C_\mu \frac{k^2}{\epsilon}
 ```

 where $`C_\mu`$ is a constant derived from empirical data, usually taken as 0.09.
-This relationship helps in closing the equations and calculating the Reynolds stresses, thus allowing for the effective simulation of turbulent flows using the $`k-\epsilon`$ model.
+This relationship helps in closing the equations and calculating the Reynolds stresses, thus allowing for the effective simulation of turbulent flows using the $`k - \epsilon`$ model.

 For more details, you can watch this [video lecture on the $`k-\epsilon`$ model](https://youtu.be/fOB91zQ7HJU?si=S-exGIPN52-h7Cpr).

 ### k-omega model

-The $`k-\omega`$ model solves for the turbulent kinetic energy ($`k`$) and the specific dissipation rate ($`\omega`$).
+The $`k - \omega`$ model solves for the turbulent kinetic energy ($`k`$) and the specific dissipation rate ($`\omega`$).
 This model is better suited for near-wall treatments and flows with adverse pressure gradients.
 It provides more accurate predictions in the boundary layer regions where the flow interacts with surfaces.
-However, it is more sensitive to initial and boundary conditions compared to the $`k-\epsilon`$ model.
+However, it is more sensitive to initial and boundary conditions compared to the $`k - \epsilon`$ model.

-As part of the $`k-\omega`$ model, $`k`$ and $`\omega`$ are solved from their appropriate governing equations:
+As part of the $`k - \omega`$ model, $`k`$ and $`\omega`$ are solved from their appropriate governing equations:

 - Transport equation for $`k`$: